RBSC/Carnivore2/Presets/presets_readme.txt

 SPYVBSPY.RCP	- RCP file for "Spy vs Spy" game (any version) DONKKONG.RCP	- RCP file for "Donkey Kong" game (both 49 and 64kb versions) GBERET.RCP	- RCP file for "Green Beret" game

+Preset for certain SCC+ games is also included - SCCPLUS.RCP.
+Please see the readme.txt file for more information about this file.